[HISTORY: Adopted by the Board of County Commissioners of Queen Anne's County by Ord. No. 96-08. Amendments noted where applicable.]

 [Amended 5-7-2002 by Ord.
 No. 02-05; 7-14-2009 by Ord.
 No. 09-13]

-Any person who shall erect, construct, alter, extend, repair, move, remove, demolish or occupy any building, structure or equipment regulated by this chapter, or cause the same to be done, in conflict with or in violation of any of the provisions of this chapter, shall be guilty of a civil violation and subject to an original present fine, not to exceed $500.
+Any person who shall erect, construct, alter, extend, repair, move, remove, demolish or occupy any building, structure or equipment regulated by this chapter, or cause the same to be done, in conflict with or in violation of any of the provisions of this chapter, shall be guilty of a civil violation and subject to an original pre-set fine, not to exceed $1,000.
+The pre-set fines shall be $250 for a first offense, $500 for a second offense, $750 for a third offense and $1,000 for a fourth or subsequent offense.
 In the case of any violation of the Queen Anne's County Fire Prevention Code, § 10-6 hereof, the pre-set fines shall be $100 for a first offense, $250 for a second offense, $500 for a third offense and $1,000 for a fourth or subsequent offense.

 Each day on which a violation continues constitutes a separate violation.